- SwagBucks Take surveys, watch videos & shop to earn real money. Join Swagbucks Now to Get $5 Free

 Request A Credit Report Every Year

 A useful way to track your finances is to request a credit report, ideally every year, from reliable sources.
-If your credit report contains any unusual or possibly fraudulent activity, such as unauthorized purchases, it’s crucial to report it to a credit bureau, your bank, and other financial institutions you transact with regularly.
+Suppose your credit report contains any unusual or possibly fraudulent activity, such as unauthorized purchases.
+In that case, it’s crucial to report it to a credit bureau, your bank, and other financial institutions you transact with regularly.

 In most cases, they’re capable of canceling any fraudulent credit cards, and they will keep your accounts safe.